Skip to Content

 Grasping and Pulling The Fruit

-3. Execute a slight twisting motion while supporting the stem
+2. Use a slight twisting motion at the stem for easy detachment.

 Using Scissors or Hand Pruners for Harvest